samraym/network_attacks/README.md

 ### Reflected DNS DoS defense

-To mitigate the reflected DNS DoS attack, we implemented a protection script named reflected_dos_protect.py on r1, the router between the DMZ and the workstations.
-This script uses iptables to drop unsolicited UDP packets from the DNS server (10.12.0.20) to the workstations (10.1.0.0/24) on port 5353, which is exploited in the attack.
+To mitigate the reflected DNS DoS attack, we implemented a protection script to apply on `r1`, the router between the DMZ and the workstations.
+This script uses iptables to drop unsolicited UDP packets from the DNS server (`10.12.0.20`) to the workstations (`10.1.0.0/24`) on port **5353**, which is exploited in the attack.

-The protection allows normal DNS traffic initiated by the workstations but blocks any spoofed DNS responses crafted to target a workstation like ws3.
-After applying this protection, re-running the attack results in 0 packets reaching ws3.
+The protection allows normal DNS traffic initiated by the workstations but blocks any spoofed DNS responses crafted to target a workstation like `ws3`.
+After applying this protection, re-running the attack results in 0 packets reaching `ws3`.

-To apply the defense, run the following command from the Mininet:
+To apply the defense, execute:

 ```bash
 r1 python3 ./defense/dns_reflected_defense.py